dinomatic/docs.dinomatic.com/source/docs/akurai/customizations.md

 ### Font Options

 Website font family.
-You can choose a system default font or one from Google CDN.
+You can choose a system default font or one from [Google Fonts](https://fonts.google.com) or [Bunny Fonts](https://fonts.bunny.net).

 ### Section Options